FujiNetWIFI/fujinet-lib/README.md

 # Fujinet Network Lib

-Routines to use the FujiNet Network Adapter sub-device
+Routines to use the FujiNet Network Adapter sub-device.

 Top level folder contains the .h API, one subfolder for each platform.